lumeland/lume.land/docs/creating-pages/page-files.md

     └── 3_downloads.md         => /docs/downloads/index.html
 ```

-From `Lume v1.9`, dates can be defined in folders:
+Dates can be defined in folders, so it's shared by all pages inside:

 ```txt
 .